irmen/cx16imageviewer/README.md

 - BMP files
 - PCX files

 of 2 to 256 colors.
+Display resolution is 320x240.

 Compiling
 ---------

 The program is written in Prog8.
-Requires prog8 compiler 6.0 and 64tass assembler.
+Requires prog8 compiler 6.1 and 64tass assembler.

 Simply type ``p8compile imageviewer.p8 -target cx16`` or just ``make``.